lynnchelangat254/lynnchelangat254/README.md

 ## Hey there 👋!
 I'm Lynn, a code enthusiast always tinkering with new tech.

+- 🎓 IT Student at KCA University | Passionate about technology and problem-solving
 - 🔭 I’m currently working on SOMO Library Management System
 - 🌱 I’m currently learning Python, Django and Java
 - 👯 I’m looking to collaborate on Software Development Projects